1. Up drown court, England:

 · The poet introduces at least one Volta (or a jump or shift in direction of the emotions or thought), usually somewhat after the middle of the Sonnet.

-Sicilian Sonnet, Italian (or Petrarchan) Sonnet, or French Sonnet, she begins with an octave and concludes with a sestet.
+· If the poet writes in the form of the Sicilian Sonnet, Italian (or Petrarchan) Sonnet, or French Sonnet, she begins with an octave and concludes with a sestet.
 She places the Volta between the octave and the sestet.
 She may indicate the Volta by a stanza break.

-the English (or Shakespearean) Sonnet and the Spenserian Sonnet.
+· In English, we are especially familiar with the English (or Shakespearean) Sonnet and the Spenserian Sonnet.
 In both, the poet groups lines in three quatrains followed by a closing rhymed couplet.
 She places a shift (a more subtle change than the Volta) between the second and third quatrains.

-· In addition to the above,
+· In addition to the above, the English (or Shakespearean) Sonnet:

 1. Has an alternating rhyme scheme in the quatrains (e.g., "a b a b").